jaymonty/autonomy-payload/ap_autopilot_bridge/README.md

-# ap_mavlink_bridge : ROS package for bridging with mavlink
+# ap_autopilot_bridge : ROS package for bridging with autopilots

+Currently only supports mavlink-based autopilots

 ## First time use